Loading...

 Romblon Island – Suwa

-This dive site is characterized by a steep slope and interesting coral formations.
-Here you can find interesting nudibranchs and crabs beside rare fish species.
+This dive site features a steep slope and fascinating coral formations.
+You can find unique nudibranchs and crabs here, along with a variety of rare fish species.

 • Romblon Island – Ipil

-At this dive site you can dive along an underwater ridge.
-Areas are covered in Tubastrea and mushroom corals.
-This place is also good for underwater macro photography.
+At this dive site, you can dive along an underwater ridge covered with Tubastrea and mushroom corals.
+It’s also an excellent spot for underwater macro photography.

 • Romblon Island – Corazon

-At this dive sites you can find beautiful staghorn coral formations and many different crustaceans, nudibranchs and coral associated fish species.
+At this dive site, you’ll find beautiful staghorn coral formations along with a variety of crustaceans, nudibranchs, and coral-associated fish species.

 • Romblon Island – Agnay Fish Sanctuary

-This marine sanctuary is located in a sheltered bay near the village Agnay.
-A large part of the reef is formed by it's beautiful dome-shaped Acropora corals and large table corals, which give the dive spot its distinctive character.
-Especially during the early morning hours you can find lots of different fish including large shoals, eagle rays and sometimes sharks.
+This marine sanctuary is located in a sheltered bay near the village of Agnay.
+A large part of the reef is formed by beautiful dome-shaped Acropora and large table corals, giving the site its distinctive character.
+Especially in the early morning hours, you can encounter a variety of fish, including large schools, eagle rays, and sometimes sharks.

 • Romblon Island – Agpanabat Canyons

-In this place you find a unique landscape of steep walls, overhangs, caves and gorges.
-The craggy rock formations make Agpanabat a unique scuba diving experience.
+At this site, you’ll find a unique landscape of steep walls, overhangs, caves, and gorges.
+The rugged rock formations make Agpanabat a unique diving experience.

 • Romblon Island – Agnay Desert

-One of our favorite muck dives sites not far from the resort.
-He you can see the unique "cat nudis", special shrimps, worms and fish.
+One of our favorite muck dive sites, located not far from the resort.
+Here you can find the unique “cat nudis,” along with special shrimps, worms, and fish.

 • Romblon Island – Agpanabat Fish Sanctuary